 The lease liability is initially measured at the present value of the future lease payments.
-The lease payments are discounted using the interest rate implicit in the lease or, if not readily determinable, using the incremental borrowing rates.
+The lease payments are discounted using the incremental borrowing rates.
 The lease liability is subsequently remeasured by increasing the carrying amount to reflect interest on the lease liability, reducing the carrying amount to reflect the lease payments made.
 A lease liability is remeasured upon the occurrence of certain events such as a change in the lease term or a change in an index or rate used to determine lease payments.
-The remeasurement normally also adjusts the leased assets.
+The remeasurement normally also adjusts the leased assets: